 If you are in immediate danger, please call the police on 999.
 In the United Kingdom the police are here to serve and support you.
 You will also receive free medical assistance if required.

 If you think someone is in immediate danger, please call the police on 999.
-In order to protect the potential victim, do not attempt to inform them of your actions
+In order to protect the potential victim, do not attempt to inform them of your actions.

 If you think someone is a potential victim but there is no immediate threat to life, please call the local police on 101.

-Alternatively, you can call the Modern Slavery Helpline on 0800 0121 700.
+You can also call the Modern Slavery & Exploitation Helpline on 0800 0121 700 24 hours a day.

 Section 54 of the Modern Slavery Act, also known as the ‘Transparency in Supply Chains clause’, stipulates that a commercial organisation with a turnover of more than £36 million must annually report on steps taken during the financial year to ensure that slavery and human trafficking is not taking place in their organisation.

 The statement may include information on the organisation’s policies, due diligences and businesses in relation to slavery, and must be published on the organisation’s website.

 The National Referral Mechanism (NRM) is a system set up by the UK Government to refer potential victims of human trafficking and modern slavery for support, and assist them accordingly.